Project Director Guide

 - Project Directors should take responsibility for encouraging an ethos of openness and respect, upholding the basic norms of civil discourse.

 - A communications and publicity plan can help share stories intended for the general public with a wider audience.
-Refer to Publicity Requirements for Third Coast Conversation Grants available on the MHC website for more information about requirements and strategies for publicizing your project.
+Refer to Publicity Requirements for Third Coast Conversation Grants available on the MH website for more information about requirements and strategies for publicizing your project.

 - Invite media representatives to attend events open to the general public as your guests.

-MHC views evaluation as an important learning tool.
+MH views evaluation as an important learning tool.
 Third Coast Conversation projects require a section discussing evaluation results within the project’s final report.
 Materials are available on the Third Coast Conversation Grants website and in the Project Director’s Guide to assist you with evaluation.
 At minimum, grantees must address the following questions through their evaluation:

 - Who did you serve through your project?
 Please describe the number of people in the categories below.